thkoch2001/tvlfyi_depot/tvix/eval/docs/abandoned/thread-local-vm.md

 There are other situations like this that don't involve `PartialEq`, but it's the most glaring one.
-The main problem is that you need a `VM` in order to force thunks, and thunks can be anywhere in a `Value`.
+The main problem is that you need a `VM` in order to force thonks, and thonks can be anywhere in a `Value`.

 ## Solving the problem with thread-locals